 Let me start by suggesting a few things:

-- We are not perfect, which I love not being perfect.
-It is important to embrace all of you, the good, the bad and the ugly.
+- We are not perfect, and I love not being perfect.
+It is important to embrace all of you, the good, the bad, and the ugly.

 Resilience means, “An ability to recover from or adjust easily to misfortune or change”.
 It is the idea, “you got this.”
 We may not be great at figuring out this living in a pandemic world thing… but we are doing it.

 What does 2021 mean and how do we look at it now?
-I say, it means hope that we will manage this with vaccines and opening the economy.
+I say it means hope that we will manage this with vaccines and open the economy.
 Remember you are resilient and amazing too.
 The next year will bring change again, we can do change…we have been doing change.
 Let us work together!

 Happy New Year to all.